aarongilly/aarongilly.github.io/_posts/2020-8-16-396-shield-finale.md

 - **The Superior.
 The Russian Watchdogs leader.** He was an alright character.
 He gets lost in the other parts of the season.
 I like how he wound up becoming a robot, which he hated so much.
 That reveal was cool.
 - **Slowly, we realize that the team has been replaced with L.M.D.s... who's real?** This was the beginning of the best part of the show.
 This part has by far and away the best episode of the series, season 4 episode 15, "Self Control".
 - **Everyone is put into "The Framework".** This continued the incredibly interesting and well done "who can we trust" storyline with a incredibly interesting and well done "what's the new world like" storyline.
 Season 4 is easily the best season. this is the best part of the best season.
 This show will be fondly remembered largely because of the heavy lifting from the back half of Season 4.
-- **S.H.I.E.L.D. has been replaced by Hydra."
-Yes.
+- **S.H.I.E.L.D. has been replaced by Hydra.**** Yes.
 Fitz leads it?
 Double yes.
 The whole thing was orchestrated by Aida who has a sort of weird robo-crush of Fitz?
 Dude.
 - **WARD IS BACK...
-AND SECRETLY S.H.I.E.L.D."
-YES.
+AND SECRETLY S.H.I.E.L.D.** YES.
+SO HARD YES.
+THIS WAS THE BEST THING THIS SHOW EVER DID.
 - **Mack wants to stay in the Framework.** Again, this is the best writing in the show.
 - **Aida is a real girl... but with all the powers.
 And Ghost Rider is the only person who can stop her.** This I forgot about.
 There's a tiny lull right before the last episode of the season.
 - **Boom.
 Coulson took on the spirit of vengeance to kill Aida, and sacrificed himself in the process.** This was such an awesome reveal.
 And a fitting end for Coulson.

 ## Season 5
-- **S.H.I.E.L.D. in Spaaaaace!".
+- **S.H.I.E.L.D. in Spaaaaace!**"**.
 I was so high on the show at this point... it's a bummer this wound up sucking so hard.
 - **The introduction of Deke.** Weird that one of my favorite characters in the show was introduced at the same time the show started sucking.
 - **S.H.I.E.L.D. are actually in the future and possibly Daisy ruined the earth?** Could have been interesting.
 - **Kasius, the new big bad.** This starts a trend of terrible villains that plague the show for the rest of its life.
 He was probably the worst one.
 This was uninteresting, unfun, and the beginning of me dropping from "huge fan, no reservations" to a "you just gotta appreciate it for what it is" status.